Jaan Rannap

-Jaan Rannap (born September 1931) is an Estonian children's writer and track-and-field athlete.
+Jaan Rannap (3 September 1931 – 1 November 2023) was an Estonian children's writer and track-and-field athlete.

+Early life and education

-Raanap was born in Halliste.
+Jaan Rannap was born in Halliste on 3 September 1931.
 His father was a teacher Jaan Rannap, his brother is a music teacher and pedagogical scientist Heino Rannap and his nephew is musician Rein Rannap.
+In 1956 he graduated from Tallinn Pedagogical Institute with a degree in mathematics and physics.

+Career

-In 1956 he graduated from Tallinn Pedagogical Institute with a degree in of mathematics and physics.
-Since 1952 he worked at the children's magazine Säde, and 1955-1977 at the magazine Pioneer.
-Since 1977 he was a senior editor of the children's magazine Täheke.
+From 1952 he worked at the children's magazine Säde, and 1955-1977 at the magazine Pioneer.
+From 1977 he was a senior editor of the children's magazine Täheke.

-He has written stories about nature and animal, especially notable are his humorous school-related stories.
+Rannap wrote stories about nature and animals; especially notable are his humorous school-related stories.